NavabShariff/shared-library/README.md

 ### 📄 About

 This reusable GitHub Actions workflow builds a Docker image and pushes it to Amazon ECR.
-Optionally, it can download a pre-built source code artifact and save the Docker image as a `.tar.gz` artifact for later use.
+Optionally, it can save the Docker image as a `.tar.gz` artifact for later use.

 ### 🔧 Usage